objcio/tiny-networking/README.md

 ## A Simple Endpoint

-This is an endpoint that represents a user's data (note that there are more fields in the JSON, we left those out for brevity):
+This is an endpoint that represents a user's data (note that there are more fields in the JSON, left out for brevity):

 ```swift
 struct User: Codable {